 Tracking on mobile phones will always be a controversial topic.
 As much as some people detest being served relevant and localized ads, companies have been using ad tracking for years to understand consumers’ habits better.

 There are several reasons why ad tracking can be beneficial to users.
 But it isn’t always a good idea.
-Google and Facebook have been incredibly vocal over the last few months about personalized ads.
-They have mainly been arguing that it can help small businesses.
+Google and Facebook have been incredibly vocal about personalized ads.
+They have mainly argued that it can help small businesses.

-Apple recently introduced App Tracking Transparency (ATT) that allows users to specify which apps can track their online behavior.
-If you don’t want any personalized ads or apps to use your data, it can be switched off completely.
+Apple recently introduced App Tracking Transparency (ATT) which allows users to specify which apps can track their online behavior.
+It can be switched off entirely if you don’t want any personalized ads or apps to use your data.
 But what about Google and its Android operating system?